translate/amagama/docs/installation.rst

 Making the commands accessible
 ==============================

-Since amaGama is not installed we need to make accessible its commands:
+Since amaGama is not installed we need to make its commands accessible:

 .. code-block:: bash